sime3134/g-calendar-fetcher/README.md

 # Google Calendar Event Fetcher

-A simple JavaScript library designed to simplify the process of fetching, parsing, and displaying events from Google Calendar using iCalendar (.ics) files.
+A simple JavaScript library designed to simplify the process of fetching, parsing, and displaying events from Google Calendar using the ical URL.

 ## Overview